Jump to:

 Our Top Picks for 4X Games

 These are our top 4X games, chosen for their innovation, polish, and strategic depth.
+Each one pushes your empire-building skills to the limit, challenging your ability to plan and adapt over countless turns.
 Are you into space, history, fantasy, or alternate futures?
 These games exemplify the best of the genre:

-1. Master of Orion (2016) – A reboot of the classic that still defines space-based 4X greatness.
+1. Master of Orion II (2016) – A reboot of the classic that still defines space-based 4X greatness.
+It perfectly blends diplomacy, exploration, and conquest with intuitive mechanics that keep every campaign engaging and replayable.

 Everyone’s imagined what they’d do if they ruled their own empire.
 The 4X genre turns that fantasy into reality, giving you complete control over how you shape your ideal domain.